-Missing teeth is not merely a cosmetic concern but can severely influence your daily life.
+Missing teeth are not merely a cosmetic concern, because they can also severely influence your daily life.
 A tooth loss condition is really more serious than it is often perceived to be.

-It can affect not only our oral health but also general health, appearance and self-esteem.
-Each tooth plays a vital role in the structure of the mouth and in relationship to the remaining teeth.
+Lost teeth affect not only oral health but also general health, as well as appearance and self-esteem.
+Each tooth plays a vital role in the structure of the mouth, and in relationship to the remaining teeth.
 The way our teeth are normally arranged, helps to facilitate effective chewing, biting and talking.

-Tooth loss can negatively affect your social and professional life; it can lead to reduced self-confidence because of gaps in a person’s smile.
+Tooth loss can negatively affect a person’s social and professional life; it can lead to reduced self-confidence because of the gaps in a smile.

-Missing teeth can affect the way you speak, depending on its location.
-The loss of one or more teeth can disturb the distribution of bite pressure onto other teeth resulting in decrease in chewing efficiency.
-Your remaining teeth will struggle to keep up the normal functions due to the imbalance in chewing forces which can lead to overcompensation by the surrounding teeth and can result in inordinate stress and wear.
+Missing teeth can affect the way you speak, depending on the location of the gaps.
+The loss of one or more teeth can disturb the distribution of bite pressure onto other teeth, resulting in a decrease in chewing efficiency.
+Your remaining teeth will struggle to retain their normal function due to the imbalance in chewing forces, which can lead to overcompensation by the surrounding teeth, and result in inordinate stress and wear.

-Therefore, leaving the gap or space where a tooth once stood can be a source of embarrassment and can have serious consequences.
+Therefore, leaving the gap where a tooth once was can be a source of embarrassment as well as have serious consequences.

-So it is very important to replace that missing tooth to prevent the other teeth from shifting.
-Also replacing the missing back teeth affect the overall bite and help ease some of the excessive pressure on the front teeth created by chewing.
+So it is very important to replace a missing tooth to prevent the other teeth from shifting.
+Also replacing the missing back teeth can affect the overall bite, and help ease some of the excessive pressure on the front teeth created by chewing.

 If the tooth is not replaced soon, the loss of jawbone can cause other teeth to fall out, further detracting from a healthy smile.

-As importantly, they can also help teeth to even out the bite forces of the remaining teeth and protecting their existing teeth structure to last a long and healthy lifetime.
+And just as importantly, they can also help teeth to even out the bite forces of the remaining teeth, and protect their existing teeth structure to last for a long lifetime.